-Does rosemary prefer to be bottom watered or watered from the top?
+Does rosemary prefer to be watered from the bottom or from the top?
 If you have wondered that, then this post is for you.

-It was not until fairly recently, when I spoke to a professional gardener with decades of experience more than me, that I really understood how much of a difference it can make to water rosemary from the bottom.
+It was not until fairly recently, when I spoke to a professional gardener with about a decade more experience than me, that I really understood how much of a difference it can make to water rosemary from the bottom.
 This is what the gardener told me about it:

 It is always best to water rosemary from the bottom when possible.
 Bottom watering promotes root growth, reduces the risk of overwatering and the risk of mold on the soil and leaves, and ensures a more efficient watering.